 I started drinking coffee when I was 5 years old.
 I drank coffee off and on much of my life, never really giving the taste of coffee much thought until the summer of 1999 when I drank my first Italian cappuccino in Italy.
 I now consider myself a coffee snob.
 I no longer drink American coffee and am very picky about my espresso.

 The second was a Gaggia.
 Sadly, my Gaggia espresso machine bit the dust in September.
 With perfect conditions, I was able to make a pretty good espresso, but I could not replicate it daily, partly because I did not have a good grinder.
-I would stop at the store and buy and grind small amounts of coffee every 2-4 days but that is not the same as grinding your coffee daily.
+I would stop at the store and grind small amounts of coffee every 2-4 days but that is not the same as grinding your coffee daily.

 I decided that if I was going to buy another espresso machine, I also wanted to invest in a good grinder.
 Decent grinders cost at least $200 and the espresso machines I had been looking at cost between $250 and $500, making this quite a big investment.
 I finally narrowed my choices down to two espresso machines and two grinders, all of which I would have to order from a mainland coffee shop.
 There are very limited options available for espresso machines and grinders in Hawaii.